shreyasdhuliya/Flower-Classifying-Project/README.md

 ## Developing an AI Application, 102 Flower Classification
 ### Requires GPU environment

+## 1. View Report: Image Classifier Project.ipynb
+## 2. Run Application On Git Bash to train and predict an image- `main.py`. `train.py` and `predict.py` contains functions to train and predict from a model.

 ### Installation
 1. **Python 3.6**  and libraries
  - [Numpy](http://www.numpy.org/)